herraa1/msx-joydolphin-v1/README.md

 * no need for external power supply for wired controllers, the adapter draws current from the MSX port
 * low power consumption for wired controllers (<20mA)
 * TX led provides information about the operation of the adapter
-* support for WaveBird Wireless Controllers (which draw up to 150mA) when powering the adapter via USB
+* supports WaveBird Wireless Controllers (which draw up to 150mA) when powering the adapter via USB

 ## Adapter Name